jessicarush/javascript-notes/operators.md

 console.log(12 % 5);  // 2
 ```

-To get the python equivalent of `divmod()`, you'd have to do two separate assignments:
+To get the equivalent of python's `divmod()`, you'd have to do two separate assignments:

 ```javascript
 const quotient = Math.floor(y / x);